 Why You’ll Love This Gorgonzola Pasta Recipe

+I think of this pasta as a more interesting fettuccine Alfredo.
 This recipe is the kind of Italian cooking I love most, like the cooking I grew up with as an Italian-American: uncomplicated, straightforward, but still extraordinarily good.
-I think of this as a more interesting fettuccine Alfredo.

-Gorgonzola dolce melts into warm cream to form a silky Gorgonzola sauce that coats the pasta.
-Along with grated Parmesan, a handful of toasted pistachios or walnuts goes over the top, adding crunch and a faint nuttiness that makes the whole thing feel restaurant-worthy.
-And the whole dish takes about 20 minutes.
+Here’s what’s happening in this dish: Gorgonzola dolce melts into warm cream to form a silky Gorgonzola sauce that coats all the pasta.
+Along with grated Parmesan, a handful of toasted pistachios or walnuts goes over the top, adding crunch, nutty flavor, and a finished look that make the whole thing “I’d pay $25 for this at a restaurant” worthy (and $30 in New York; everything is more expensive there).
+But there’s more!
+The whole dish takes about 20 minutes, start to finish.

 This recipe came to my attention the way many recipes do: necessity.
-It was after the holidays, and I had some leftover charcuterie board cheese floating around in my fridge.
+It was after the holidays, and I had some random leftover charcuterie board cheese floating around in my fridge.
 So I did what I always do when my Italian instincts kick in: I pulled out my copy of The Silver Spoon, which is to Italian home cooking what The Joy of Cooking is to American kitchens.
 And lo: a deceptively simple Gorgonzola pasta recipe I’ve now made many, many times.
+(By the way, The Silver Spoon is one of the most comprehensive Italian cookbooks ever published, and one of our picks for the best essential cookbooks for home cooks.)

 And for more fantastic pasta with cream, definitely get the recipes for pasta with vodka sauce and smoked salmon pasta.